offscale/cdd-python/README.md

 ## Future work

-  - Finish implementing '`class` method'
-  - More docstring support ([docstring-parser](https://github.com/rr-/docstring_parser) doesn't support this [sphinx ReST format with types](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#info-field-lists))
   - Proper CLI to manage what function, class, and argparse is generated, and from which source-of-truth
   - Choosing between having the types in the docstring and having the types inline ([PEP484](https://python.org/dev/peps/pep-0484)–style)
   - Generating JSON-schema from `class` so it becomes useful in JSON-RPC, REST-API, and GUI environments
+  - Add 5th 'type' of SQLalchemy model
+  - Add 6th type of routing layer
+  - Add 7th type of Open API (at this point, rename to `cdd-python`)
-  - Backporting below Python 3.8
+  - Backporting below Python 3.8 (argparse might stop this… the only other thing I use is `Literal`; but this has been [backported](https://pypi.org/project/typing-extensions))
   - Move to https://github.com/offscale then upload to PyPi

 ---